 One thing that the Post article overlooks, however, is the Brewers Association’s recent statements, including at the recent Craft Brewers Conference, that the two million barrel mark does not include non-beer products, such as so-called flavored malt beverages.
 While it is not completely clear, it appears that some portion of the Boston Beer Company’s present production is related to its Twisted Tea products, which do not count towards the two million barrel mark.
 If the association doesn’t move to change its definition or create some sort of legacy exception for Boston Beer, we may soon learn the exact production numbers for the Samuel Adams brands versus the FMB’s the company produces.

-5 Responses to “The Washington Post Sends A Shot Across The Brewers Association’s Bow…”
+3 thoughts on “The Washington Post Sends A Shot Across The Brewers Association’s Bow…”

 Question: how many annual keynote events can you work into a calendar for the same focal group of a few hundred folk?